Factern/factern-cvv/README.md

-Factern Demo application CVVerify using GraphQL and GraphiQL
+Factern Demo application CVVerify using GraphQL and Graph*i*QL
 ==========================================================

 ## What is this repository for?